Possession Of Paraphernalia In Los Angeles County – Health & Safety Code Section 11364

 Another thing that I utilize all the time is a lot of time the police are stopping people illegally – either on foot or in their vehicle.
 If they are illegally stopped and then they are illegally searched, then that can be the grounds to say, no – you shouldn’t have been able to stop or bother this person in the first place.
 This is not a police state.
 You’re not just going to be able to stop anybody that you want to.
 You didn’t have probable cause or reasonable cause that criminal activity was afoot, and therefore the stop was illegal and anything you found after that cannot be used against the person, must be suppressed, and therefore if that’s all the evidence that the police have the case must be dismissed.

-What Strategies Can You Use When it Comes To A Possession of Paraphernalia Case in Los Angeles County?
+Strategies To Use A Possession of Paraphernalia Case in Los Angeles County?

 If you have a defense, obviously that’s the best strategy that can be used and having a good criminal defense attorney who can execute that defense is crucial.
 When I sit down with people and we talk about what happened, obviously I encourage them to be honest and give me all the facts and details so that I am in a position to then talk to them about what is realistic in their case.
 What can we hope to achieve?
 What motions can we file?
 What arguments can we make?